Enrolment

 Payment

-A failure to organise payment plans may lead to an overdue notice and fees recovery notes from an external finance manager.
-All costs associated with the collection of overdue accounts but not limited to professional collection costs, legal fees, and disbursements will be recoverable by the school in addition to the overdue amount and any interest charged.
-This can cause upset; however, we have a responsibility at the school to manage budgets.
+A failure to organise payment plans may lead to an overdue notice.
+This may result in engaging into an external debt collecting agent to recover any overdue account.
+All costs associated with the collection of overdue accounts but not limited to professional collection costs, legal fees, and disbursement will be recoverable by the school in addition to the overdue amount and any interest charged.
+This can cause upset; however we have a responsibility at the school to manage budgets.

 INFORMATION COLLECTION NOTICES